arangodb/docs/3.6/aql/invocation-with-arangosh.md

   creation and optimization for complex queries, but normally there is no need to adjust this value.

+- *optimizer*: Options related to the query optimizer.

+  - *rules*: A list of to-be-included or to-be-excluded optimizer rules can be put into this attribute, telling the optimizer to include or exclude specific rules.
+To disable a rule, prefix its name with a `-`, to enable a rule, prefix it with a `+`.
+There is also a pseudo-rule `all`, which matches all optimizer rules. `-all` disables all rules.

 - *stream*: Specify *true* and the query will be executed in a **streaming** fashion.
 The query result is not stored on the server, but calculated on the fly. *Beware*: long-running queries will need to hold the collection locks for as long as the query cursor exists.
 It is advisable